-When you hear the term cyber security, one of the first things that strikes to everyone’s mind is AES(Advanced Encryption Standard).
-The reason being for the same is the rise of AES at the global standard of encryption and one of the most popular technologies used for security purposes.
+When you hear the term cyber security, one of the first things that strike to everyone’s mind is AES(Advanced Encryption Standard).
+The reason for the same is the rise of AES encryption as the global standard of encryption and one of the most popular technologies used for security purposes.

 If you or your organization offers or is looking out for some cybersecurity solutions, you must have definitely come across the term Advanced Encryption Standard previously.
-In this blog we will be looking to illustrate the distinction between AES-128, secure key exchange protocols and DRM systems.
+In this blog, we will be looking to illustrate the distinction between AES encryption, secure key exchange protocols, and DRM systems.
 Popular Streaming protocols that use secure key exchange are HLS Encryption and RTMP Encryption.
 Widevine and FairPlay are the major Digital Rights Management (DRM) systems that are necessary for the best content protection.